How Do I Set Up Pre-Registration for An Event? A Quick Guide

 • Event marketing websites, so that you have a landing page to promote and drive traffic to.

-• CRM and marketing integrations
+• CRM and marketing integrations.

 • Seamless integration with an event mobile app.
 This will come in handy when you open up full registration–attendees can start engaging with each other and engaging with the content in your app before event day.

-• Secure payment options (if applicable)
+• Secure payment options (if you'll be charging for attendance).

-• Automated confirmation emails
+• Automated confirmation emails.

-• Data tracking and reporting
+• Data tracking and reporting.

-2. Create an Event Marketing Website
+2. Create an event marketing website

 Your event marketing website is your event’s home online.
 It’s the place where potential attendees can go to learn about the who, what, where, when and why of your event.
 This website should include:

-• Event details (date, location, agenda, speakers)
+• Event details (date, location, agenda, speakers).

-• The benefits of pre-registering (access to discounts, exclusive access, etc.)
+• The benefits of pre-registering (access to discounts, exclusive access, etc.).

-• A simple and easy-to-fill pre-registration form
+• A simple and easy-to-fill pre-registration form.

-• A clear call-to-action encouraging sign-ups
+• A clear call-to-action encouraging sign-ups.

-3. Enable Automated Confirmations & Reminders
+3. Enable automated confirmations & reminders

 Automation doesn't just save you time, it also ensures that attendees stay engaged and informed leading up to the event.
 In addition, automation allows you to send confirmation emails as soon as someone shows interest in your event.
 This re-assures them that their request was successfully processed.
-When thinking about automation and reminders, considers setting up:

-• Instant confirmation emails
+• Instant confirmation emails.

-• Reminder emails as the event approaches
+• Reminder emails as the event approaches.

-• "Add to calendar" functionality so that attendees can save the event on their personal calendar in one click
+• "Add to calendar" functionality so that attendees can save the event on their personal calendar in one click.

 Setting Up Pre-Registration for An Event for Free